 Montana No Kid Hungry AmeriCorps consists of five passionate, independent, hardworking servicemembers leading the fight against childhood hunger in Montana.
-The regular service term follows a typical school year, Sept. - June.
+Our VISTA service term runs for a full year, beginning and ending in August.

 NO KID HUNGRY STAFF & AMERICORPS MEMBERS

 Lisa Lee - Montana No Kid Hungry Director

 Danielle Anderson - Summer Meal Program/Nutrition Education Coordinator

 Ted Irvin - Helena, Montana No Kid Hungry AmeriCorps VISTA

 Jerrica Lunak - Browning, Montana No Kid Hungry AmeriCorps member